 Beneficiary litigation

-In California, the formal probate process must follow several steps.
+In California, the formal probate process follows several steps.
 First, a person or persons must be designated to oversee the estate and probate process.
-If a decedent left a will, they will typically nominate one or more people to serve as executor of the estate.
-If no executor was appointed, the court will appoint someone to serve as the personal representative of the estate.
+This could be the surviving spouse, an adult child or a trusted family advisor.
+If the decedent left a will, they will typically nominate one or more people to serve as executor of the estate.
+If no executor was appointed, a California court will appoint someone to serve as the personal representative of the estate.

 At the hearing, the court will verify the will (if one exists).
-A will must be “proved” as the last will and testament of the decedent unless it qualified as a “self-proving” will under California law.
+A will must be “proved” as the last will and testament of the decedent unless it qualifies as a “self-proving will” under California law.
 The court will also formally appoint one or more people to serve as an executor or administrator of the estate.

 Once appointed, the executor or administrator must then identify and gather all the assets of the estate, listing the assets of the estate in an “inventory and appraisal”.
 In some cases, the value of certain assets, like real estate, jewelry, or business interests must be formally appraised by an expert.
 The executor/administrator will use the estate’s assets to pay the decedent’s outstanding debts.
 The executor/administrator must also file a final personal income tax return for the decedent, as well as an estate tax return.

-Let a California Probate Lawyer from Cianchetta & Associates Help You with the Aspects of the Probate Process
+Let Cianchetta & Associates Help You Through the Probate Process

-When you need help with a probate matter, a California probate lawyer from our firm can assist in your case by:
+When you need help with a probate matter, our firm can assist in your case by:

-Explaining the probate process to you and your family and helping you understand your rights as a beneficiary, or your duties and obligations as a personal representative of the estate.
+Explaining the probate process to you and your family members and helping you understand your rights as a beneficiary, or your duties and obligations as a personal representative of the estate

-Assisting you with identifying and collecting the assets of your loved one’s estate.
+Assisting you with identifying and collecting all assets of your loved one’s estate

 Facilitating notices to beneficiaries, heirs, and creditors.